michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

 > PAY ATTENTION: the jwt expires.
 The duration of validity can be specified in the jwt_create.py file.
 The current value is set at 2 hours.

-> Could be useful to debug
+> Possible tricks to do debugging
+> * what's explained in (this video)[https://www.youtube.com/watch?v=V67MY-1ccqM]
+> * using try, except in your code
-> * `sudo screen -L /dev/ttyACM0 115200` command should allow you to see the print
+> * using the screen command: `sudo screen -L /dev/ttyACM0 115200` command should allow you to see what you print